malodgher/FaceDetectorApp/README.md

 Created a web application that detects faces on images via the Clarifai API.
 This project takes advantage of React on the front-end side and Node and Express on the server side.
-This project also stores user information in a database made through PostgreSQL
+This project also stores user information in a database made through PostgreSQL.

+NOTE: I have intentionally removed my PostgreSQL username, password and my API key from the project files.
+If you would like to run this project, please contact me so I can personally give you these credentials.

 In order to view this project you need `npm` and you must follow these steps: